 Signs, pamphlets, talks, and meetings all tell a story about safety.
 But it’s up to an organization to determine whether that story is fact or fiction.

 Employers run into issues when there is a clear disconnect between the company’s safety message and their safety reality.
-And employees are the first to take notice when an organization’s actions and culture deviate from their missions, announcements, and communications.
-Because frontline employees are also the most vulnerable when safety standards are not being followed as outlined.
-And organizations with issues may not realize they need to change or address their safety habits until a major incident happens.
+Employees are the first to take notice when an organization’s actions and culture deviate from their missions, announcements, and communications.
+Frontline employees are the most vulnerable when safety standards are not followed.
+Organizations with issues may not realize they need to change or address their safety habits until a major incident happens.

 So how can employers align what they say about safety with how they act to retain employees, reduce accidents and injuries, and see the full benefits from a culture of safety?